DonnDeLima/Rinconada_Bikol_Dataset/README.md

 Please refer to the `LICENSE` file for licensing details.
 This dataset is provided for academic and research purposes only.
 Proper attribution is required when used in publications or derivative projects.

-## Citation

-If you use this dataset in your research, please cite it as follows: